TEAS Test Version V

 - Only some schools offer retesting for the TEAS.

-A good score in the TEAS Test Version V is your passport to joining a nursing program.
+A good score in this exam is your passport to joining a nursing program.
 You need a high score in the TEAS along with good scores in ACT or SAT, top school grades and good recommendations to enroll in a nursing program.
 Therefore, prepare well for the test and realize your dream of becoming a nurse.